cwinters/korra/README.md

     $ docker run -v /path/to/myscripts:/app/scripts cwinters/korra

-You can also use the container to run other commands -- for example, to generate reports for a run from the above you can just run 'report' since the default for 'inputs' is the current directory and the container's working directory is `/app/scripts`:
+You can also use the container to run other commands -- for example, you can validate your scripts:

+    $ docker run -v /path/to/myscripts:/app/scripts cwinters/korra validate

+Or generate reports:

     $ docker run -v /path/to/myscripts:/app/scripts cwinters/korra report

+These simple commands work because many commands default to the current working directory for inputs, and the container sets its `WORKDIR` to `/app/scripts`.

-Here's a simple example doing both:
+Here's a simple example executing a script and running a report on it:

     $ mkdir sample

     $ echo 'GET http://cwinters.com' > sample/one.txt

     $ ls sample
     one.txt

     $ docker run -v $(pwd)/sample:/app/scripts cwinters/korra
       ...no output...

     $ ls sample
     one.bin one.txt

     $ docker run -v $(pwd)/sample/app/scripts cwinters/korra report
     OVERALL: 1 results
     Requests	[total]				1